-To make the sponge I creamed together the butter and caster sugar along with the zest of the limes.
+To make the sponge I mixed together the butter and caster sugar, then mixed in the zest of the limes.

-I added the eggs and milk and whisked in, then added the dessicated coconut and the self raising flour.
+I added the eggs and milk and whisked in, then added the dessicated coconut and the self raising flour and folded in.

 As soon as the cake was done I used a thin skewer to poke holes all over it then I poured the syrup onto the hot cake bit by bit, then I sprinkled the top of the cake with some dessicated coconut and left it to cool in the tin.